I’ll never forget my first day of teaching.

 These boxes were full of Legos.
 Not just any Legos—these were Lego Mindstorms kits.
 Basically Lego Mindstorms was what you’d get if Legos, Scratch, and Arduino made a baby.

 Cool.
-I took those boxes.
+I accepted Ms. Young’s invitation to take those boxes and use them to spark interest among my students.
 I felt like a kid again.
-I tore into the tutorials and taught myself just enough to pass on to my students.
-Later that month, I started an after school club.
+I tore into the tutorials and taught myself just enough.
+Soon I started an after school club.
 Later that year, we entered Robotic competitions.
-It was a lot of fun.
+Sometimes we won.
+It was a lot of fun for the students.
+For me as well.

 I thought I had been given Legos but the real gift was computer programming.

 Looking back on these memories and my teaching experience, I remember it has being very challenging—emotionally, mentally, physically.
 But I also remember all the joy.
-Helping a student learn brought me so much.
-How Miguel’s eyes lit up during a demonstration.
+Helping students learn brought me so much it.
+I can still remember my student Miguel and how his eyes lit up during a Science demonstration (I got a lot of "Bill Nye the Science Guy" comparisons).
 The way Juana pumped her fist when she balanced a difficult chemistry equation.
-When our rocket project helped Jerry transform from my worst nightmare and to my biggest supporter.
+How our rocket project helped Jerry transform from my worst nightmare to my biggest supporter.

 So Joy of Rails is born from that.